RadheyaM/Factory-Planner/README.md

 # Agile Planning

 ## Target Users
-A specific set of managers in a bakery, could be adapted to a different production planning setting.
+A specific set of managers in a bakery, could be adapted to a different production/planning setting.
-- Admin who has access to the whole backend, only user who can delete a plan.
+- Admin who has access to the whole backend, only user who can delete a plan, not a daily user but someone who fixes issues when they arise.
 - Operations Manager who creates, updates and deletes components of a plan.
+The main creator on the site.
-- Packing Manager who views the Packing Calculator to coordinate the packing teams.
+- Packing Manager who views the Live Plan to coordinate the packing teams, can indicate when a run is completed.
-- Raw Materials Manager who views the Packing Calculator required packaging.
+- Raw Materials Manager who views the Live Plan, especially required packaging.

 ## User Stories

 As a User I want to be able to:
  - Navigate the site quickly and effectively.
- - Login.
+ - Login, logout.
  - View which plan is current, in planning or complete.
- - View Reports on a given week.
+ - View reports on a given week.
  - Search for specific Plans, Products, Runs and Packaging Configurations.
  - View Products, Runs and Packing Configurations.
  - Access instructions on how to use and navigate the site.